Middleware Execution Order and Priority

 Debugging & Observability Workflows

 Local-to-production parity validation is critical.
 Run vercel dev, netlify dev, or wrangler dev with mocked edge environment variables, then compare execution order against production telemetry.
-Context serialization strategies must account for V8 isolate boundaries; cross-provider debugging baselines often rely on Passing Context Between Middleware Steps in Cloudflare patterns to maintain state consistency across routing hops.
+For Cloudflare context passing patterns see Passing Context Between Middleware Steps in Cloudflare.

 const executionLog: Array<{ step: string; durationMs: number; status: number }> = [];